openplayerjs/openplayerjs/README.md

     // Number of seconds to rewind/forward media
     // (by default, player will rewind/forward 5% of the total duration of media) step,
+    // Initial volume of media in decimal numbers (by default, `1`) startVolume,
     ads: {
         // Custom path/URL to IMA SDK
         url,